-- For ease of discussion, reports have been divided into three separate appendices using the three road sections described above.
-Cumulative impacts are assessed in a separate report combining the predicted impacts for all habitats and species over the proposed route from Stonehaven to Blackdog. - 1.1.3 This report is concerned with the impacts on reptile populations associated with the Northern Leg. - To aid the interpretation of the assessment, these three sections have been further sub-divided, the five component route sections for the Northern Leg are as follows: - Section NL1 ch314750 316000 (Derbeth to Tulloch Road); - Section NL2 ch316000 317400 (SAC Craibstone); - Section NL3 ch317400 322600 (A96 to Nether Kirkton); - Section NL4 ch322600 325370 (Nether Kirkton to Corsehill); and - Section NL5 ch325370 331000 (Corsehill to Blackdog). - 1.1.5 All Tables and mapping are structured in this manner. - Studies on reptiles were included as part of the Ecological Impact Assessment (EcIA) and were undertaken in accordance with the Design Manual for Roads and Bridges (DMRB) Volume 10 (Highways Agency, 2001) and the Environment Assessment (Scotland) Regulations 1999.
-In addition, the assessment was undertaken with cognisance of draft Institute of Ecology and Environmental Management (IEEM) guidelines.
-These studies included desk-based consultation to collate existing information about reptile populations in the area affected by the scheme and field surveys to provide current data about the status of breeding bird populations. - 1.1.7 For the purpose of this report the study area is defined as comprising all areas within 250m of the preferred route.
+- 1.1.1 This Appendix reports the assessment of potential impacts on reptile populations in the vicinity of the Northern Leg of the proposed scheme, supporting Chapter 10 (Ecology and Nature Conservation). - 1.1.2 To aid the interpretation of the assessment, the AWPR Northern Leg study area has been divided into five route sections as follows: - Section NL1 ch314800 316000 (Derbeth to Tulloch Road); - Section NL2 ch316000 317400 (SAC Craibstone); - Section NL3 ch317400 322600 (A96 to Nether Kirkton); - Section NL4 ch322600 325370 (Nether Kirkton to Corsehill); and - Section NL5 ch325370 331000 (Corsehill to Blackdog). - 1.1.3 Studies on reptiles were included as part of the Ecological Impact Assessment (EcIA), and were undertaken in accordance with the Design Manual for Roads and Bridges (DMRB) Volumes 10 and 11 and the Environment Impact Assessment (Scotland) Regulations 1999.
+The three stages of EcIA have been modified to be directly applicable to the proposed scheme, and are based on matrices from an early draft version of IEEM guidance on EcIA (IEEM, 2002) and Transport Advisory Guidance (STAG and WEBTAG).
+The bulk of the assessment for the AWPR Northern Leg was undertaken before the 2006 issue of the IEEM guidelines.
+This assessment therefore follows the general approach described in the IEEM 2002 guidelines, with cognisance of the later 2006 guidelines. - 1.1.4 These studies included desk-based consultation to collate existing information about reptile populations in the area affected by the scheme and field surveys to provide current data about the status of reptile populations. - 1.1.5 For the purpose of this report the study area is defined as comprising all areas within 250m of the proposed scheme.